About Otto Penzler

 Penzler has won two Edgar Awards, for Encyclopedia of Mystery and Detection in 1977 and The Lineup in 2010.
 The Mystery Writers of America awarded him the prestigious Ellery Queen Award in 1994 and the Raven--the group's highest non-writing award--in 2003.

 He was born July 8, 1942.
-He lives with his wife, Lisa Atkinson, in New York and Connecticut.
+He lives in New York and Connecticut.

 Sobel Weber Associates